No More Heroes: Heroes' Paradise

 A sequel, No More Heroes 2: Desperate Struggle was released on Wii months prior.
-No More Heroes III was announced at E3 2019 and released in 2021 for the Nintendo Switch.
+No More Heroes III was announced at E3 2019 and released in 2021 for the Nintendo Switch, and later for PlayStation, Xbox, and Windows PC.

 Gameplay

 In Heroes' Paradise, the player character, Travis Touchdown travels around on foot or his motorcycle in a free roaming world killing the top ten assassins in order to make the storyline progress.
 There are numerous part-time job side quests to earn money which can be spent on weapons, training sessions, clothes and video tapes.

 Most attacks are performed using a standard control scheme, with certain other moves, including the "death blow" and sword lock struggles, executed by following on-screen instructions.
 The beam katana can also be upgraded and replaced throughout the game by visiting Dr. Naomi.
 While the katana does not follow the exact position of the remote, it is able to distinguish between a "high" and "low" position which varies the character stance and the attacks done.
 In addition to attacks with the beam katana, Travis can kick and punch, and when enemies are stunned, he can throw them with a number of professional wrestling maneuvers, which were previously done by manipulating both the Wii Remote and Nunchuk.
 Travis has a secondary mode, "Dark Side", that is accessed when three icons line up in a slot machine after a successful death blow.